lucianoiam/dpfwebui/README.md

 `window.webviewHost.dispatchEvent(new CustomEvent('message',{detail:args}))`

-The `DISTRHO::WebUI` and JS `WebUI` classes use the above mechanism to map some useful plugin methods like shown in the example code above.
+The provided `DISTRHO::WebUI` and JS `WebUI` classes use the above mechanism to map some useful plugin methods, like the ones shown in the first code example of this README.

 Summarizing: